cogmaster-stats/python-cogstats/basic_statistics.rst

     4            5  Female   137  132  134    147   65.0     951545
     ...

+.. sidebar:: **Missing values**

+   Note that the weight of the second individual is missing.

+|

 `data` is a pandas dataframe, that resembles R's dataframe::

     >>> print data.Gender  # doctest: +ELLIPSIS